William P. Ross: Principal Chief

 Despite his capabilities as principal chief, Ross could not bridge the gap between the Loyals and the Southerners to heal the wound.
 Ross hated the leaders of the Southern group, and they returned those feelings for him.
 He refused to allow the southerners any political influence, and even some of his friends felt he lacked the traditional spirit of tribal harmony.
 Stand Watie, in particular, remained in exile in Texas, where he had sent his family for safety.
 Ross refused to change his views, which led to an insurgency within his own party.
-It resulted in the close election of Lewis Downing to replace Ross as chief in August 1867.
+It resulted in the close election of Lewis Downing of the Downing Party to replace Ross, who ran with support from the Ross Party, as chief in August 1867.
 After losing the election, Ross retired to private life at Fort Gibson, where he became a merchant and practiced law.